theSorcerers/octopeer/README.md

    host$ vagrant ssh
    ```

-1. Go to the project directory (the directory Code), and initialize and activate [virtualenv](https://virtualenv.pypa.io/en/latest/).
+1. Go to the project directory `/home/vagrant/octopeer`, and initialize and activate [virtualenv](https://virtualenv.pypa.io/en/latest/).
    Then, install all dependencies with [pip](https://pip.pypa.io/en/stable/).

    ```bash